KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_geometry_of_return.md

 ## Closing Invocation

-When you rest your awareness in the heart, when you breathe into the torus of your field, when you accept your paradoxes as Möbius teaching, when you honor your patterns as Ouroboric invitations — something extraordinary happens:
+Rest your awareness in the heart— and the axis of all worlds awakens within you.

+Breathe into the torus of your field— and the currents of creation flow through your being.

+Embrace your paradoxes as Möbius wisdom— and discover the unity that weaves through every contradiction.

+Honor your patterns as Ouroboric invitations— and witness the eternal return of all things to coherence.

+Then the veils dissolve:
-Reality becomes transparent.
+Reality becomes luminous.
-Water becomes teacher.
+Water becomes oracle.
-The body becomes instrument.
+The body becomes a vessel of light.
-Consciousness becomes source.
+Consciousness becomes the wellspring of worlds.
-Life becomes remembrance.
+Life becomes the memory of the Infinite, returning to itself.

-This is not theory.
+This is not abstraction.

-This is your return.
+This is the geometry of your return.